The Year in Google Ads: The 27 Biggest Stories of 2017

 #2: The Flagging Value of a #1 Organic Ranking Puts a Premium on PPC

 At various points in each year, the value of PPC ads is questioned.
-One of the chief angles from which the business value of AdWords is decried goes something like this: “I already organically rank at the top of the SERP for [insert keyword specific to business]: why should I waste money on ads when people can already find me?!”
+One of the chief angles from which the business value of Google Ads is decried goes something like this: “I already organically rank at the top of the SERP for [insert keyword specific to business]: why should I waste money on ads when people can already find me?!”
 Well, inquisitive business owner, because over the last two years, the value of a #1 organic ranking has decreased a whopping 37%.

 The advent of featured snippets and other big, shiny SERP features, and the ever-growing prevalence of mobile searches has shoved organic search results below the fold.
-As this happens, AdWords ads (and shopping ads in particular) have become even more important for businesses advertising online.
+As this happens, Google ads (and shopping ads in particular) have become even more important for businesses advertising online.

 #3: Major Changes to How Google Spends Your Budget